This page assumes Mosaic is installed and running. If not, see Installation.

 • Peers — IP, client, flags, country, per-peer rates

-• Trackers — URL, status, last/next announce, peers/seeds reported
+• Trackers — URL, status, last/next announce, peers/seeds reported.
+Add or remove trackers from this tab; see Per-torrent trackers.

 • Speed — recent download/upload rate sparkline